prateek2211/websec-fr-notes/README.md

   * Comparing array with string return zero
 * Nobody listen to techno, nor to wrap music
   * Insert malformed url as parse_url returns false.
+* Level 8
+ * `exif_imagetype` just checks the file headers, and it's very easy to bypass and `getimagesize` should not be used to check image type.